VarshaSinghIIT/Option3/index.md

-Dr. Varsha Singh is an Associate Professor in Psychology, Humanities and Social Sciences, Indian Institute of Technology, Delhi.
-She did her bachelors and masters in psychology from University of Pune, which had an emphasis on experimental psychology.
-She followed it with a PhD from IIT Bombay, with her thesis testing an influential hypothesis of emotion-cognition and rational decision-making.
-Her research interests continue to remain interdisciplinary with collaborations from engineering departments in IIT, Delhi to clinical projects at AIIMS, New Delhi.
+I, Dr. Varsha Singh am an Associate Professor in Psychology, Humanities and Social Sciences, Indian Institute of Technology, Delhi.
+I did my bachelors and masters in psychology from University of Pune, which had an emphasis on experimental psychology.
+I followed it with a PhD from IIT Bombay, with my thesis testing an influential hypothesis of emotion-cognition and rational decision-making.
+My research interests continue to remain interdisciplinary with collaborations from engineering departments in IIT, Delhi to clinical projects at AIIMS, New Delhi.